What is a Criminal Defense Attorney and When do You Need One?

 When choosing a criminal defense lawyer to handle your case, there are several things that you want to keep in mind.

 You want to choose a criminal defense lawyer with substantial experience handling cases similar to your case.
-For example, if you are charged with statutory rape, make sure that the lawyer has specific experience with statutory rape cases and not just general sex crimes.
-Likewise, if you are charged with federal crimes, make sure that the lawyer practices in federal court.
+For example, if you are charged with federal crimes, make sure that the lawyer practices in federal court.

 Fees and Costs